 They’ve been a disruptive force on the internet, spewing hatred through monitor screens for more than a decade.

-Primarily known as “internet trolls” — although I like to call them ‘scum bags’ — they originated from ancient-old online community websites such as 4chan.
+Mostly known as “internet trolls,” they originated from ancient online communities such as 4chan.

 By definition, an internet troll is a user who deliberately attacks, offends or causes trouble to others, whether it be through comments, photos, videos or gifs.